 Yes, you can make deviled eggs ahead of time.
 For best results, I’d only make them up to one day in advance.
 Store them in a single layer in an airtight container in the fridge until it’s time to serve.

 If you like this recipe you may also like:

 - 6-7 piece eggs

-- Place eggs in pot and add enough water to cover by one inch.
+- Place eggs in a pot and add enough water to cover by one inch.
 Add a pinch of salt.
-Place on medium to medium high heat and bring to a boil.
-Remove from heat and cover, let sit fifteen minutes.
-Alternatively: You can place eggs in egg cooker found here, add required amount of water, turn on and walk away until it chimes that the eggs are done.
+Place on medium to medium-high heat and bring to a boil.
+Remove from heat and cover, then let sit for 15 minutes.
+Alternatively: you can place the eggs in the egg cooker found here.
+Add the required amount of water, turn it on, and walk away until it chimes that the eggs are done.6-7 piece eggs